-Development proposals must be designed to maximise water efficiency, such as water efficient fittings and appliances, water harvesting, water recycling, and storage features, and other than where it can be demonstrated in a full financial appraisal that such initiatives would make the development unviable.
+Development proposals should be designed to maximise water efficiency, such as water efficient fittings and appliances, water harvesting, water recycling, and storage features, and other than where it can be demonstrated in a full financial appraisal that such initiatives would make the development unviable.

-All new residential developments must achieve, as a minimum, water efficiency equivalent to 110 litres per person per day.
+All new residential developments should achieve, as a minimum, water efficiency equivalent to 110 litres per person per day.

 Proposals for non-residential development must be accompanied by a water conservation strategy, which demonstrates a minimum water efficiency standard equivalent to the BREEAM very good standard for water use levels unless demonstrated not practicable.

-Development proposals for major development will only be supported where it is demonstrated that there is sufficient capacity at the Soham Waste Water Treatment Works, or the necessary upgrades are secured through planning obligations to meet the demand of the development and that the development proposals will not cause an unacceptable deterioration of Water Quality.
-Where necessary upgrades are required, the development should not be occupied until such necessary works are completed.
+Major development proposals should demonstrate that there is sufficient capacity at the Soham Waste Water Treatment Works, or that the necessary upgrades are secured through an appropriate planning obligation, to meet the demand of the development.
+Such development proposals should also demonstrate that they will not cause an unacceptable deterioration of water quality in the neighbourhood area.

-- 9.32 Anglian Water, which covers the entirety of East Cambridgeshire as a region of "serious" water stress.
+9.32 Anglian Water, which covers the entirety of East Cambridgeshire as a region of "serious" water stress.
 Ely Water Resource Zone (in which the plan area sits) is forecast to enter water deficit in 2024/25, reaching an average deficit in 2039/40 of 3.9MI/d under dry year annual average conditions.
-"Planning Practice Guidance: Housing Optional Technical Standards" supports the lower per-capita consumption figure of 110litres/person/day in new housing. where there is a "clear local need" The designation of the area as being at "serious" water stress provides the evidence base for this local need. - 9.33 Therefore, it is considered essential that water efficiency, incorporating a range of water saving devices, is included in the design of residential and non-residential development including where there are opportunities for retrofitting as part of a renovation or extension scheme. - 9.34 A 2014 study into the cost of implementing sustainability measures in housing found that meeting a standard of 110 litres per person per day would cost only £9 for a four-bedroom house.
-Given the advances in technology and economies of scale, it is anticipated that this figure has reduced so that the impact upon viability is negligible.
+"Planning Practice Guidance: Housing - Optional Technical Standards" supports the lower per-capita consumption figure of 110litres/person/day in new housing. where there is a "clear local need" The designation of the area as being at "serious" water stress provides the evidence base for this local need.

-&lt;sup>16 JBA Consulting Report Template 2015 (eastcambs.gov.uk)
+16 JBA Consulting Report Template 2015 (eastcambs.gov.uk)

-&lt;sup>17 Cambridgeshire Flood and Water SPD (eastcambs.gov.uk)
+17 Cambridgeshire Flood and Water SPD (eastcambs.gov.uk)